You Support This Site

 The movie begins with uplifting orchestral music courtesy of Ridley's goto composer of the 2000s, Marc Streitenfeld.
 We see a vast panorama of aerial mountainous vistas.
 Sometimes we see a massive round shadow traveling across the ground, too large to be anything but a flying saucer.

-O-kay.
-Not the same as touching a singing black wafer, but we get the idea.
+Not the same as touching a massive, singing black wafer, but we get the idea.

-Either intentionally or by treacherous villainy, the alien used its own body to seed the earth with DNA.
-Entirely unnecessary to kill itself doing that, as this planet (presumably the earth) already has plant life, which means it already has DNA.
+Either intentionally or by treacherous villainy, the alien used its own body to seed the earth with its DNA.
+Entirely unnecessary to kill itself doing that, as this planet (presumably the earth) already has green plant life, which means (if it's the earth) it already has DNA (and the symbiotic insects we see exist there are also made entirely of DNA).
 Perhaps we'll find out later in the movie why it went down this way*.

-Later on, Fifield - right out of the blue - puts his face within inches of his team leader's face and shouts that he is the ship's Geologist (oh.) and what she is asking isn't in his job description.
+Later on, Fifield - right out of the blue - puts his face within inches of his team leader's face and shouts that he is the ship's Geologist (oh) and what she is asking for isn't in his job description (what she asked for was exactly what a Geologist would do).

 Never, as it turns out.

-The script called for a quixotic maniac and a maniac he shall be.
+The script called for an over-the-top quixotic maniac and a maniac he shall remain.

 David the bot, meanwhile, decides to wreck the mission by intentionally infecting a crew member with ..."something", and allowing the person to suffer the unknown consequences and possibly infect others.
-What David's point in that (Ash had a point) is never explained.
+What David's point in all that is, is never explained (Ash had a solid point, and because he did, that made him way scarier.
+He was a Bot With A Mission - which is another good movie title).

 A Mutant Zombie!